HIPAA & Privacy Practices

 Except as described in this Notice, or as otherwise permitted by law, Chapters will not use or disclose your PHI without your written authorization.

-Your written authorization will specify particular the uses or disclosures that you choose to allow.
+Your written authorization will specify the particular uses or disclosures that you choose to allow.
 If you do authorize us to use or disclose your PHI for reasons other than treatment, payment or health care operations, you may revoke your authorization in writing at any time by contacting the Privacy Officer for Chapters (see page one of this Notice).
-If you revoke your authorization in writing, Chapters will no longer use or disclose your PHI for the purposes covered by the authorization, except where it has already relied on the authorization.
+If you revoke your authorization in writing, Chapters will no longer use or disclose your PHI for the purposes covered by the authorization.
+However, your written revocation will not affect action Chapters took in reliance on the authorization prior to your revocation.

 Examples of uses and disclosures requiring you written authorization include the following: